 The product has a shelf life of three years and expiry of 12 months after opening.

-The brand has successfully delivered a sleek product line, complementing solid skincare with sexy, sleek packaging.
+The brand has successfully delivered a sleek product line, complementing solid skincare with sexy, chic packaging.
 This cream is no exception.
 A spatula is provided to minimise the possibility of contamination that a large opening may invite.
 Once you’re past the appealing presentation, the next thing that hits you like a tonne of bricks is the fragrance.
 Clearly, Huxley have put a lot of energy into delivering a product with a strong scent intended to transport you to the serenity of a spring garden.
 They have collaborated with LUZI, a Swiss fragrance company to achieve this.
 As I am an advocate for fragrance free skincare, I think the marketing angle is over the top.
 I found the floral smell very strong (others comparing it to freshly cut lawn), however, I’m prepared to overlook fragrance if a product delivers on efficacy.

 It’s dense in texture although retains plenty of slip for easy application.
 It’s ever so slightly grey-green in colour and the pea sized amount recommended is sufficient to provide full face and neck coverage.
 Any more and it leaves a greasy/oily layer on your skin.
 This application amount ensures it will last a long time even with twice daily use, so you definitely get value for your money with the 50ml jar.